 The job of a business analyst is to do something that will clarify what a business should do to solve a given business problem.
 Like all employees, business analysts should work to create value for their employer.
 This value should be created in the most efficient and structured manner possible.
 This way, progress is reasonably predictable, and stakeholders can be updated on that progress.

 Given those realities, a structured analysis plan is necessary prior to beginning a data analysis project.
 The larger and more complex the data, the more structured this plan will need to be.
 Recall that data analysis needs to provide insights into processes that the business has both the ability and willingness to improve.
 Recall three key questions:

 - Will the answers to these questions actually matter?

 - Are the answers correct?

 Question 3 was discussed here.
-Now, questions 1 and 2 will be briefly discussed.
+Questions 1 and 2 are considered below.